Jaanhvi18/Compiler_Project/crafting_interpreters_cpp/README.md

 - The only number type we support are the classic double-precision floating points

--We implement Strings, unclear how they are represented, as there is no reference to char types
+- We implement Strings, unclear how they are represented, as there is no reference to char types

--A null value named nil.
+- A null value named nil.
 Many good arguments to not include it in statically typed langauges, but has advantages for dynamically typed

 ## Expressions